ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 - Transport Service: a set of Transport Features, without an association to any given framing protocol, which provides a functionality to an application.

-- Transport Protocol: an implementation that provides one or more different transport services using a specific framing and header format on the wire.complete service to an application.
+- Transport Protocol: an implementation that provides one or more different transport services using a specific framing and header format on the wire.
+A Transport Protocol services an application.

 - Application: an entity that uses the transport layer for end-to-end delivery of data across the network (this may also be an upper layer protocol or tunnel encapsulation).